21-Day Tour with Small Group Sightseeing Fr $9960

 This Australia New Zealand Tour is geared toward those who desire flexibility and a more personalized travel experience.
-You’ll experience small group sightseeing/private excursions (20 people or less, where noted)
+You’ll experience small group sightseeing, which include 20 people or less, on most sightseeing tours.

 * International flights to Australia & New Zealand, from LAX